What Is Appendicitis?

 - Blood in your vomit or pee

 - Increased pain and redness in your incision

 - Pus in the wound

 There is no way to prevent appendicitis.
-However, appendicitis is less common in people who eat foods high in fiber, such as fresh fruits and vegetables.
+However, appendicitis may be less common in people who eat foods high in fiber, such as fresh fruits and vegetables.